Chemical Safety and Handling

 Use Secondary Containment: To prevent spills from spreading, you should use trays or tubs as secondary containment, especially for liquids.

 Shelving and Stability: You should use sturdy, non-reactive shelving.
-Ensure that heavy containers are stored at lower levels to prevent falling hazards.
+Ensure that heavy containers that we store at lower levels to prevent falling hazards.

 Access and Security